Qualified Taxpayers Can Receive up to $6,269 by Filing with the IRS

 The maximum refund for the 2016 tax year is $6,269 for a household with three or more qualifying children.
 Consumers can find updated information about the EITC on NCUA’s consumer website, MyCreditUnion.gov (opens new window), which has a webpage dedicated to explaining the tax credit (opens new window).

-NCUA is issuing this reminder in conjunction with EITC Awareness Day (opens new window), a nationwide effort to raise awareness about the EITC and the availability of free tax preparation assistance.
-Many credit unions offer their members help with preparing tax returns or participate in the Volunteer Income Tax Assistance program (opens new window), an IRS-sponsored program that provides free tax-filing assistance.
+NCUA is issuing this reminder in conjunction with EITC Awareness Day (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , a nationwide effort to raise awareness about the EITC and the availability of free tax preparation assistance.
+Many credit unions offer their members help with preparing tax returns or participate in the Volunteer Income Tax Assistance program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , an IRS-sponsored program that provides free tax-filing assistance.
 Credit union members who would like help are encouraged to contact their credit union to find out what resources are available.

 Under the Federal Credit Union Act, promoting financial literacy is a core credit union mission.
 While credit unions serve the needs of their members and promote financial literacy within the communities they serve, NCUA works to reinforce credit union efforts, raise consumer awareness and increase access to credit union services.

 NCUA also participates in national financial literacy initiatives, including the Financial Literacy and Education Commission, an interagency group created by Congress to improve the nation’s financial literacy and education.